peteroupc/peteroupc.github.io/bernreq.md

 Specifically, the only functions that can be simulated this way **are continuous and polynomially bounded on their domain, and map $[0, 1]$ or a subset thereof to $[0, 1]$**, as well as $f=0$ and $f=1$.
 These functions are called _factory functions_ in this page.
 (A function $f(x)$ is _polynomially bounded_ if both $f$ and $1-f$ are bounded below by min($x^n$, $(1-x)^n$) for some integer $n$ (Keane and O'Brien 1994).
 This implies that $f$ admits no roots on (0, 1) and can't take on the value 0 or 1 except possibly at 0 and/or 1.)

 This page contains several questions about the [**Bernoulli factory**](https://peteroupc.github.io/bernoulli.html) problem.
 Answers to them will greatly improve my pages on this site about Bernoulli factories.
+If you can answer any of them, post an issue in the [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues).

 <a id=Contents></a>
 ## Contents